tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 #### Lifewell Face and Neck Tattoo

-You have resist necrotic damage 16+ and once per day if you would be reduced to 0 hit points you drop to 1 hit point instead.
+You have resist necrotic damage 16+ and once per full recovery if you would be reduced to 0 hit points you drop to 1 hit point instead.

 ---